AkshatShuklaDesk/LoginPage/README.md

 Login Page Screenshot

 Tech Stack
-Java NetBeans: Used for the front-end development of the login page.
+Apache NetBeans: Used for the front-end development of the login page.
 XAMPP: Provides a local web server for testing the application.
 phpMyAdmin: A web-based tool for managing the MySQL database.
 Features